 The Quicksilver project was set up to resurrect the design process that created and developed Donald Campbell's legendary boat, Bluebird K7.
-The pair had marked-up an unprecedented string of seven consecutive World Water Speed Record triumphs for Britain in the 1950s and 60s.
-But then came an abrupt ending with Campbell's death in 1967.
+Campbell had marked-up an unprecedented string of seven consecutive World Water Speed Record triumphs for Britain in the 1950s and 60s, but then came an abrupt ending with his death in 1967.
 The record passed to America and then Australia, but Britain wasn't entirely beat.
 Led by Bluebird's chief designer, Ken Norris, we revisited the principles of K7's original design and its subsequent years of evolution, with a specific view to developing a worthy successor.

 What followed was a long-drawn-out and highly demanding quest to create a new boat.
 What would be a satisfactory configuration for this new craft?
 How might future Bluebirds have looked if Donald had lived?
 Three distinctly different concepts and many more sub-variants were evaluated before we finally settled on the definitive design.

-Regarding the three earlier Quicksilver concepts, all of which are illustrated below, each had attributes to recommend it.
+Regarding the three earlier Quicksilver concepts, each described and illustrated below, each one had attributes to recommend it.
 Any of them might potentially have been successful, given sufficient work.
 But in the end we graduated to the design we have today – Concept 4 – which embodies the best aspects of its predecessors, combined with some fresh new principles.
 And tantalisingly, its configuration reflects Norris's thinking towards the end of his time with us, though others played key roles in defining it.

 We did not intend such a time-consuming and difficult process, with so many different avenues explored.
 But a protracted period of evolution proved to be the only way of finding what we were searching for.
-And the experience gained has stood us in very good stead.
+And the experience gained stands us in good stead.

 Ken Norris's original design concept for Quicksilver was tested in model form in great secrecy.
 A key feature was that it would have four planing surfaces, whereas before it had been customary for craft in this class to have three.
 The 'four-pointer' principle was central to Ken's philosophy, and it is a constant throughout Quicksilver's long design history.